IBM/terraform-guardium-datastore-audit/examples/aws-neptune-audit/README.md

   terraform apply
   ```

-By default, this example uses `skip_reboot = true`.
+**Please note:** By default, this example uses `skip_reboot = true`.
 After apply, manually reboot the database to activate audit logging.
 Set `skip_reboot = false` if you want Terraform to perform the reboot.

 Review the planned changes and type `yes` to apply them.